wacncontent/CustomizeTool/output/articles/redis-cache/cache-how-to-scale.md

 ## How to automate a scaling operation

-In addition to scaling your Azure Redis Cache instance in the preview portal you can scale using the [Windows Azure Management Libraries (MAML)](http://azure.microsoft.com/updates/management-libraries-for-net-release-announcement/).
+In addition to scaling your Azure Redis Cache instance in the Azure Management Portal you can scale using the [Windows Azure Management Libraries (MAML)](http://azure.microsoft.com/updates/management-libraries-for-net-release-announcement/).
 To scale your cache, call the `IRedisOperations.CreateOrUpdate` method and pass in the new size for the `RedisProperties.SKU.Capacity`.

     static void Main(string[] args)
     {